 - He made no mistakes in specifying the ISA. - The steering bit, if present, selects between a value from memory at the specified address and a sign-extended immediate value. - The memory uses a 10 bit address, and can complete an access in one clock cycle. - The ALU supports these operations: ADD, AND, OR, XOR.

-Part a (5 points): What is the addressability, given that memory size is 2 KB and uses a 10 bit address?
+Given 2kb memory size, 10 bit address, what is Addressability?
 How many architectural registers are there?
 Is this machine 0-address, 1-address, 2-address, or 3-address?